PierreReliquet/restart/README.md

 ```Dart
 anything(HttpRequest req, String bar, String id) {...}
 ```

+In version 0.0.1, all the parameters are provided as strings and needs to be parsed manually.
+The support for dynamic parameter parsing is a task planned for next version (0.0.2).

 #### Adding new HTTP method to restart
 It is now also possible to add support for non supported HTTP method with the following code :